autowarefoundation/autoware-documentation/docs/how-to-guides/integrating-autoware/creating-your-autoware-meta-repository/creating-autoware-meta-repository.md

 If you set up multiple types of vehicles, adding a suffix like `autoware.vehicle_A` or `autoware.vehicle_B` is recommended

-### 2. Custoamize your autoware.repos for your environment
+### 2. Customize your autoware.repos for your environment

 You need to customize `autoware.repos` for your own vehicle's Autoware.